MYTH: HPV only affects females.

 MYTH: The HPV vaccine causes more serious side effects than other vaccines.

-FACT: Over 187 million doses of the vaccine have been given in more than 130 countries and all adverse reactions are monitored and investigated.
+FACT: Over 205 million doses of the Gardasil vaccine have been distributed worldwide as of 31 December 2015 and all adverse reactions are monitored and investigated.

 All vaccines can have side effects.
 The reactions that people have had after the HPV vaccine have been similar to reactions from other vaccines.
 The most common side effects are pain, redness and/or swelling at the site of injection.